Why Choose A Career In Construction?

 You might never have considered a career in construction but it could be the perfect move for your development.

 The commitment from the government and the confidence this breeds seems to have kept the market moving in the right direction.

-Stay up to date with the industry news to find out where the latest projects are starting.
+From our experience and in terms of the jobs we are looking to fill, the sector is certainly in a very buoyant position.
+If you are looking to pursue a career in construction, first, you need to stay up to date with the industry news to find out where the latest projects are starting.
 There are a number of trade publications who carry the latest news sections including Scottish Construction News, Construction News, Building.co.uk.

 Next, signing up with a recruitment expert who has knowledge and experience in the construction sector can make your job search easier.
 An expert understands the changable needs of the market and will be able to match your skills to the right role in the sector.

 Adam Emery, our Senior Consultant has 5 years of experience in the construction sector in North-east Scotland.
 Over the past 5 years, he has established an extensive candidate network which allows him to provide high quality service to clients and recruit the best people for their business.